swagata-terp/challenge1/README.md

 `npm start <text file>`

 Also have the option of outputting to a text file.
 The application can also process multiple business cards at once.
-Simply have a new line inbetweeen each business card.
+Simply have a new line inbetween each business card.

 `npm start <input text file> > <output text file>`